Upgrading to a Higher Level of Certification

 The procedure for an individual who wants to upgrade his or her certification as an appraiser in South Dakota to a higher level of certification is as follows.
 See Classifications and Requirements of Appraisers as needed for more information.

-- Complete the application, experience log, submit the appropriate fees for the level of certification being sought, and provide documentation verifying the education hours required for the upgrade.
+- Complete the Application, Appraisal Experience Log (in Microsoft Excel format), submit the appropriate fees for the level of certification being sought, and provide documentation verifying the education hours required for the upgrade.
 (If an applicant is claiming education on the application that has not been claimed previously, verification should be submitted.)

 - The Department reviews the application and supporting documentation.

-- Once the Department has completed its review of the application including the experience page and a log of appraisal assignments, appraisals are requested from each of the categories (residential, multi-family, commercial/industrial and agricultural) that the applicant has performed during a specific timeframe.
-The applicant may choose for review his/her best appraisals from the categories and the timeframe requested by the Department.
-The Department will choose appraisals at random from the appraisal experience log to verify claimed experience.
+- Once the Department has completed its review of the application including the experience page and appraisal experience log, appraisals are requested from each of the categories (residential, multi-family, commercial/industrial and agricultural) for compliance review.
+The Department will also choose appraisals at random from the appraisal experience log to verify experience.

 - The Department reviews the appraisals when they are received in the office for compliance with general laws and rules.

 - The appraisals are copied, blanking out the appraiser’s name, address, license number and any other identifying factors, and mailed to an examiner for review.
-The examiner is requested to review the appraisals for minimum compliance with the standards and the rules.
-The examiner is also requested to offer a recommendation to the Department for approval or denial based on the review.
-The examiner must document the specific violations and support the recommendation for denial.
+The examiner is requested to review the appraisals for minimum compliance with the uniform standards and the rules.
 (See checklist.)

 - If the Department determines the violations warrant a denial of the upgrade application, the Department issues an Order to deny the upgrade application and mails it to the applicant.* (The violations are cited with the Order.)